From embargo to embrace, Saudi Arabia pushes Gulf detente

 Saudi Arabia, the UAE, Bahrain and Egypt severed diplomatic, trade and travel ties with Qatar over allegations Doha supports terrorism and is cosying up to foe Iran.
 Qatar denies the charges and says the embargo aims to curtail its sovereignty.

-Iran’s Foreign Minister Mohammad Javad Zarif in a Twitter post congratulated Qatar for “the success of its brave resistance to pressure & extortion”.
+Iran Foreign Minister Mohammad Javad Zarif in a Twitter post congratulated Qatar for “the success of its brave resistance to pressure & extortion.”

 WORKING THE PHONES